-UAE: Crisis and Emergency Management Community Forum concludes in Abu Dhabi with wide local and international participation - www.lokmattimes.com
+UAE: Crisis and emergency management community forum concludes in Abu Dhabi with wide local and international participation - www.lokmattimes.com

 Coinciding with Innovation Month, NCEMA participated in an integrated innovation platform comprising three initiatives, including the Metaverse Emergency and Hazardous Materials Crises Project to achieve proactivity in the national system and the NCEMA-HazMatGPT programme to address the need for safe access to information related to hazardous materials.
 In addition to the geospatial applications platform for the epidemiological preparedness map to support decision makers proactively and flexibly.

-Ali Rashid Al Neyadi, Chairman of the Authority, also signed 3 Memorandum of Understanding with Saeed Salem Al Maskari, CEO of Emirates Classification Authority (Tasneef), Tunes Coetzee, Regional Executive Director for the Middle East, Africa, India and Turkey at BSI Group, and Mohammed Al-Khamis from Deloitte & Touche Group, to enhance cooperation and coordination regarding the training programme for the National Standard for Business Continuity Management System (AE/SCNS/NCEMA7000:2021).
+Ali Rashid Al Neyadi, Chairman of the Authority, also signed 3 Memorandum of Understanding with Saeed Salem Al Maskari, CEO of Emirates Classification Authority (Tasneef), Tunes Coetzee, Regional Executive Director for the Middle East, Africa, India and Turkey at BSI Group, and Mohammed Al-Khamis from Deloitte and Touche Group, to enhance cooperation and coordination regarding the training programme for the National Standard for Business Continuity Management System.
 (ANI/WAM)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app